Life-Changing Weight Loss

 - Medical Weight Loss Procedures

 Many bariatric surgery procedures can be performed laparoscopically, using several small incisions instead of one large one, and a camera and video monitor to guide the surgeon.
-Laparascopic surgery is less invasive than conventional surgery, with faster recovery times and a lower risk of complications.
+Laparoscopic surgery is less invasive than conventional surgery, with faster recovery times and a lower risk of complications.
 In some cases, it can be performed robotically, using even smaller incisions and three-dimensional visualization.
 We’ll talk to you about whether laparoscopic bariatric surgery is an option for you.

 - Adjustable Gastric Banding: This surgery involves placing an inflatable silicone band around the upper part of the stomach to help you feel full sooner and longer.
 Surgeons can easily change the diameter of the band to meet weight loss needs, and the procedure is also reversible.
 This technique usually results in less pain and trauma than other weight loss surgeries and offers a faster recovery.